-Second, CALSSA reiterated prior concerns with the evaluation process for the Lookback Study, stating that "at no point was there opportunity for data requests to Verdant, and the Commission issued no judgment on Verdant's response to parties' criticisms of the draft report."241 The Commission discussed these and similar concerns in D.22-12-056, finding that "CALSSA's contention that the study 'assumptions are or appear flawed' is not persuasive; CALSSA and all stakeholders have been given several opportunities to weigh in on both the development and drafting of the study."242 Furthermore, the
+Second, CALSSA reiterated prior concerns with the evaluation process for the Lookback Study, stating that "at no point was there opportunity for data requests to Verdant, and the Commission issued no judgment on Verdant's response to parties' criticisms of the draft report."
+The Commission discussed these and similar concerns in D.22-12-056, finding that "CALSSA's contention that the study 'assumptions are or appear flawed' is not persuasive; CALSSA and all stakeholders have been given several opportunities to weigh in on both the development and drafting of the study."
+Furthermore, the Commission disagrees with CALSSA's assertion that "it was a significant problem in this proceeding that parties were not allowed to submit data requests to Verdant on the January 2021 Lookback Study," which "resulted in the Commission relying on information that some parties thought was erroneous and correctable."
+As the Commission previously stated in D.22-12-056, "a disagreement on an assumption does not equate to a flaw in the assumption."

-239 CALSSA Opening Comments to February 1 Ruling at 12; SEIA Opening Comments to February 1 Ruling at 28, and 350 Bay Area Reply Comments to February 1 Ruling at 2.
+290 CALSSA Opening Comments to February 1 Ruling at 12; SEIA Opening Comments to February 1 Ruling at 28, and 350 Bay Area Reply Comments to February 1 Ruling at 2.

-240 CALSSSA Opening Comments to February 1 Ruling at 13; Utilities Opening Comments to February 1 Ruling at 20; and SEIA Opening Comments to February 1 Ruling at 29-30.
+291 CALSSSA Opening Comments to February 1 Ruling at 13; Utilities Opening Comments to February 1 Ruling at 20; and SEIA Opening Comments to February 1 Ruling at 29-30.